 Full time White women make 86 cents to every dollar made by White men working full time.
 AMLON men make 91 cents to every dollar White men make and AMLON women make 87 cents to every dollar made by White men.
-Likewise, Black men working full time make only made by White men.
-Clearly the racial differences continue to be most striking.
+Likewise, Black men working full time make only clearly the racial differences continue to be most striking.
 But it is important to note that within each racial group gender inequality persists.
 Much like with poverty, this gender inequality is greatest within the White population.
 As just noted, White women make only 86 cents to every dollar made by White men.
-Gender parity is greater among the Black and AMLON, with Black women making 90 cents to every dollar made by Black men and AMLON women making 96 cents to every dollar made by AMLON men.
+Gender parity is greater among the Black and AMLON, with Black women making 90 cents to every dollar made by Black men and every dollar made by AMLON men.